 Which connection option is right for your business?
 That depends on your bandwidth requirements, the amount of data you're transferring each month, your budget and the options available in your location.

 The Internet can feel like one single network, but it is really made up of separate networks – over 52,000 of them.
 Some of these networks, or to use the proper term - Autonomous Systems, can connect to each other with the help of Internet peering.

 Peering occurs when two Autonomous Systems transfer data to each other directly.
 It happens mostly in large data centres within major cities.
 Network operators that want to peer can join an Internet exchange.
 These make it simpler for network operators to swap traffic with fellow member of the same Internet exchange.
-That's the reason hSo chose to become a member of major Internet exchanges in London, Amsterdam, Paris and New York.
+That's the reason hSo chose to become a member of major Internet exchanges in London, Amsterdam and Paris.

 Unfortunately, there are only a few hundred ISPs at most Internet exchanges, so it’s not practical for your ISP to connect to the whole Internet through peering alone.
 This is where Internet transit comes in.
 In return for a hefty 'transit' fee, a few international telecoms firms are willing to fill in the gaps, acting as a bridge between your ISP and the rest of the Internet.
 Your ISP can connect you to the whole of the Internet by using a mixture of peering and transit.